WayneNo1/datasciencecoursera/README.md

 # datasciencecoursera
-This repo is for data data science course
+This repo is for data science course